John Grisham's 'Rogue Lawyer' stays atop U.S. best-seller list

-(Reuters) - John Grisham’s legal thriller “Rogue Lawyer” held onto the top spot on the weekly U.S. fiction best-seller chart on Thursday.
+(Reuters) - John Grisham’s legal thriller “Rogue Lawyer” held onto the top spot on the weekly U.S. fiction best-seller chart on Wednesday, ahead of the U.S. Christmas holiday.

 Data released from independent, online and chain bookstores, book wholesalers and independent distributors across the United States is used to compile the list.